#THE MEANING OF LIFE

 For thousands of years, religious traditions around the world have taken on the task of explaining the meaning of life.
 For whatever woes we have, there is some spiritual explanation that aims to redirect us.
 The dominant religions in Western civilization are Judaism, Christianity and Islam, and among these we find some common perspectives on life’s meaning.

 One of the more famous stories from both the Jewish Bible and Muslim Koran is that of Abraham, a nomadic herdsman who longed to have children in spite of the fact that his wife was infertile.
 Monitoring Abraham’s situation, God offered him a deal: if he accepts God as his deity, then his descendants will be as numerous as the stars in the sky.
 Abraham agreed, he had his children as promised, and ultimately became the father of both the Jewish and Arabic people.
-While there is not anything uniquely “religious” about the desire to have children, many faith traditions list this as one of their top religious duties.
+While there is not anything uniquely “religious” about the desire to have children, many faith traditions list this as one of their top religious duties: “be fruitful and multiply” as God commands the first humans in the Book of Genesis.
 Conservative Judaism is a case in point.
-Unlike other faiths that emphasize life after death, Judaism stresses the world right here and now; as one of their sacred texts states, “Better is one day in this life than all eternity in the world to come.”
+Unlike other faiths that emphasize life after death, Judaism stresses the world right here and now; as one of their sacred texts states, “Better one hour in repentance and good deeds in this world than all the life in the world to come” (Pirkei Avot).
 Reproduction is a way of achieving a type of immortality in the present world.
 I die, but my name, my legacy, and my family history live on through my children.

-Some religious philosophers argue that God implants instincts in human nature to help guide our conduct on earth, one of which is the drive to procreate.
+Medieval philosopher Thomas Aquinas (1225-1274) argued that God implants instincts in human nature to help guide our conduct on earth, one of which is the drive to procreate.
+He writes that the rational human creature “has a share of [God's] Eternal Reason, through which it has a natural inclination to its proper act and end” and among these inclinations are sexual intercourse and education of offspring (Summa Theologica, 2a 91.2, 94.2).
 A more secular understanding of this crucial urge is that it is the result of blind evolutionary forces which keeps animal species like ours from going extinct.
 Regardless of whether the desire to procreate originates from God or blind evolution, though, it is a fact of human nature that when we reach a certain age, we have a compelling desire to have children.
 When we succeed, we magically gain fulfillment and a larger sense of purpose beyond our individual lives.
 On the other hand, failing to have children sometimes results in a sense of incompleteness and, in old age, loneliness.
 To combat this, childless couples often transform their pet dog or cat into surrogate children, and lavish love and attention on them to a degree that others find comical.
 Sometimes it works, other times it does not.
 So it seems that nature rewards us when we answer its call to produce offspring, and punishes us when we do not.

 Second, there are limits to how procreation solves Gilgamesh’s problem of human mortality.
 It is an exaggeration to say that we gain immortality through our children who will outlive us by perhaps only 25 years.
 Our grandchildren might extend this by another 25.
 Generations beyond that, though, will consist of people that we will never know, and who will have no memories of us apart from what is conveyed in a few faded photos.
+Your genes may live on through your descendants, but they will become so diluted through successive generations that, even if your hair and eye color get passed down, nothing of your personality will survive.
 The illusory nature of this kind of immortality may become more evident when our children leave the nest, take on lives of their own and become almost strangers to us.
 We are once again on our own to find meaning, this time, though, while our health declines and our friends die one after the other.

 Life after Death

 With a single blow, the idea of life after death attacks all four classic problems of life’s meaning.
 Most obvious is its solution to Gilgamesh’s problem of mortality.
 The fact is that we never really do die.
 Upon the death of my body, my true self is released from its physical shackles and continues in another realm.
 I may not at first enthusiastically embrace the idea of physical death, which is understandable, like my reluctance to throw away an old comfortable pair of jeans for a new pair.
 But when I fully grasp that my real self will be preserved through this transformation, my worries about death should fade.
 Life after death also addresses Sisyphus’s problem of life’s pointlessness.
 My life’s activities may seem futile to me right now, but that is because the physical world that I currently live in is imperfect.
 My efforts on earth are only a preparation for the world to come, and as long as I keep that in mind, life right now has a very clear and important point.
 Next, life after death addresses the problem of cosmic insignificance.
-While I may be a mere speck in comparison to the unfathomable cosmos, ultimately the cosmos itself will die out while I will live on for eternity in heaven.
+While right now I may be a mere speck in comparison to the unfathomable cosmos, ultimately the cosmos itself will die out while I will live on for eternity in heaven.
+From that perspective, it is the cosmos that will then appear to be a mere speck in comparison to the infinite duration of my life in the hereafter.
 Finally, life after death addresses Job’s problem of suffering.
 If I suffer right now because of a bodily ailment like cancer, I am comforted by the fact that I will have no physical pain in the afterlife.
 If I suffer now because thieves have stolen my property, I can take comfort in the fact that the scales of justice will be balanced in the afterlife: the bad guys will be punished, and the good guys rewarded.
 If I suffer now because of the death of a loved one, I am comforted by the knowledge that I will see them shortly in the afterlife.
+The apostle Paul sums up these benefits of life after death in a single sentence: “if our hope in the Messiah is only for this life, then we are more to be pitied than anyone in the world” (1 Corinthians 15.19).

 • On a scale of one to ten, how strong is your conviction that Paris, France exists?